10 Trends Shaping The Future of Wellness in 2020

 The Fertility Boom

 We know first-hand through our award-winning branding and website work for Smarter Fertility Benefits company Progyny about the booming fertility business.
 As noted in this report, it’s grown into a formidable femtech sector, empowering individuals (including couples who are waiting longer to start families, same-sex couples, single women, and members of the LGBTQ+ community) to take charge of their reproductive health.
 At its current 8.5 percent annual growth, the global fertility services market is expected to grow to $36 billion by 2023, according to Market Research Future report.
 Society is rethinking reproductive assistance: It’s no longer considered a luxury but a crucial part of healthcare.

 You can view the entire Global Wellness Summit trends report here: 10 trends shaping the future of wellness.

 Health and wellness is now extending into every aspect of our lives, and every sector of the economy.
 Which means that as consumers expect this integration into their brand experiences (irrespective of category), health and wellness marketing teams should look to integrate these benefits to differentiate themselves from competitors and ensure their relevance.
-For traditional health system and hospital marketing teams, this means pushing further upstream into other areas typically occupied by consumer and lifestyle brands, and understanding that health is now a holistic concept that integrates body, mind and more.
+For traditional health systems and hospital marketing teams, this means pushing further upstream into other areas typically occupied by consumer and lifestyle brands, and understanding that health is now a holistic concept that integrates body, mind, and more.